“Go, therefore, make disciples of all the nations; baptise them

-The role of the Baptism Preparation Group is to prepare and instruct parents wishing to have their child baptised into the Catholic Church.
-Parents are asked to attend two sessions over two weeks in the Marian Room, during which they learn about the significance of baptism and the role they will be expected to fulfil in raising their child as a Christian.
+The Baptism Preparation Group is led by Isobel Fernandez.
+It is for parents wishing to have their child baptised into the Catholic Church.
+Parents are asked to attend one session, during which they learn about the significance of baptism and the role they will be expected to fulfil in raising their child as a Christian in the Catholic tradition.

 Our aim is to keep our church looking beautiful.
 We refresh the flowers every week and also arrange flowers for special occasions such as Christmas and Easter, First Holy Communions, Confirmations, Weddings and Special Intentions.
 We work in the sacristy and in the church.